 4. Our attention span is short

-If you are a teacher, and not just that of children, you’ll know this.
+If you are a teacher, and wondering “why students are not interested in science”, the answer may lie in the short attention span.
 In classes, students remember best the things taught within the first 15-20 minutes of the lesson.
 In everyday life, posts and advertisements have on average 8 seconds to entice viewers to click on it or go one reading.
 That’s apparently less than a goldfish’s attention span!
-With such short time periods, how can ordinary white-board lessons deliver complex scientific knowledge to students?
+With such short time periods, how can ordinary whiteboard lessons deliver complex scientific knowledge to students?
 It can hardly happen before the students are already distracted.

 5. The outbreak of spamming content

 We are exposed to so many distractions in this digital age.
-Many people can hardly get through a movie these days without checking their phone once or twice.
+Many people can hardly get through a movie these days without checking their phones once or twice.
 And movies are supposed to be entertaining!
 Imagine what it would be like for a nature documentary, which most wouldn’t class as entertainment.
-Instead of focusing on something worthwhile, we’re easily swept away by rumours and clickbait.
+Instead of focusing on something worthwhile, we’re easily swept away by rumors and clickbait.

 6. We forget that science is helpful and also interesting